TolikPylypchuk/SharpHook/docs/index.md

 wrapper of [libuiohook](https://github.com/TolikPylypchuk/libuiohook) and provides direct access to its features as well as higher-level types to work with it.

-The docs can help you learn how to use this library.

 ## Installation

 ```